-They provide physiological information about venous function and correlates better with clinical picture than does duplex imaging.
+They provide physiological information about the venous function and correlates better with the clinical picture than does duplex imaging.

 This could be ascending or descending.

-In ascending phlebography the dye is put into the foot and visualised as it passes up the leg.
-Though it was considered gold standard but now has been replaced by colour doppler study.
+In ascending phlebography the dye is put into the foot and visualized as it passes up the leg.
+Though it was considered a gold standard now has been replaced by color doppler study.

-It tells us about the anatomy and this knowledge maybe helpful in surgical interventions and help distinguish primary from secondary disease.
+It tells us about the anatomy and this knowledge may be helpful in surgical interventions and help distinguish primary from a secondary disease.

-In descending phlebography the contrast is injected proximally in a semivertical posture on a tilt table using the valsalva manoeuvre.
-It identifies reflux in the common femoral vein at the sapheno-femoral junction but could identify other locations also.
+In descending phlebography the contrast is injected proximally in a semi-vertical posture on a tilt table using the Valsalva maneuver.
+It identifies reflux in the common femoral vein at the saphenofemoral junction but could identify other locations also.

 It is performed in deep venous reconstructions or in case a duplex scan is not able to identify the problem.